 Winter on the Broads certainly has its benefits.
 It is quieter than the warmer months, wildlife thrives and some guests love the tranquillity it brings.

 Of course if sunshine and alfresco dining is more your thing, perhaps you should stick to the summer!
-Our bookings for Norfolk Broads boat hire are already well underway for 2020 if you prefer the sunshine (although we can’t 100% guarantee that!).
+Our bookings for Norfolk Broads Cruisers are already well underway for 2020 if you prefer the sunshine (although we can’t 100% guarantee that!).

 Visitors to the Broads in winter can look forward to cosy fireside meals in nearby pubs, heritage railway trips, festive markets in Norwich, museum visits, and seal watching by the coast.
 Plenty of cycle routes are also open during the winter to provide an attractive and active alternative to sight-seeing.